My high thoughts from last July through September, continue:

 “Times spent hanging out and bearing souls with those I can truly be myself with are treasures in my heart.

-“Yes, I value realness and openness.
-Wonderful.
-But maturity has to eventually take me outside myself to where I can see and appreciate others’ values as well.
+“Yes, I value realness and openness; but maturity has to eventually take me outside myself to where I can see and appreciate others’ values as well.

 “Bringing this chapter full circle: Seeing others’ values is impossible if you cling to any single interpretation of experience.